Luke Maile Player Props: Reds vs. Phillies

 Phillies Pitching Rankings (2022)

-- Phillies pitchers combined to allow 150 home runs (0.9 per game), the fifth-fewest in the big leagues.

-- Walker (0-1) gets the starting nod for the Phillies, his third this season.
+- Nola (0-2) takes the mound for the Phillies in his fourth start of the season.
+He has a 7.04 ERA in 15 1/3 innings pitched, with 15 strikeouts.

-- In his last appearance on Sunday, the righty threw 4 2/3 innings against the Cincinnati Reds, giving up two earned runs while surrendering three hits.
+- In his last time out on Tuesday against the Miami Marlins, the right-hander tossed 5 2/3 innings, giving up four earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.